 Support funding initiatives to provide improvements to current Southern Nevada Housing Authority properties, through partnerships with non-profits and other public/private partnerships to provide prompt responses to property management issues.
 The SNRHA has 93 partnering agencies as a part of the Program Coordinating Council (PCC) and the SNRHA agency continues to develop partnerships with local service providers, training resources and educational institutions with the goal of making self-sufficiency available to all residents and participants.
 Commitments with these organizations are established either verbally or through MOU's.
-Clark County and the City of Henderson funded Espinoza Terrace, a major rehabilitation of an existing 100 unit SNRHA senior development located at 171 W. Van Wagenen St., Henderson, NV 89015 which was completed in January 2020 Promote, encourage and expand self-sufficiency programs to Southern Nevada Housing Authority residents.
+Clark County funded Espinoza Terrace, a major rehabilitation of an existing 100 unit SNRHA senior development.
+Promote, encourage and expand self-sufficiency programs to Southern Nevada Housing Authority residents.
 As of June 30, 2019, the Family Self-Sufficiency (FSS) program had 412 voluntary slots and has completed its commitment for HCV mandatory slots; furthermore, graduated Fifty-six residents - 7 or 9% of whom went on to homeownership.

 Support the Housing Authority's programs and efforts to expand funding and public-private partnership opportunities.
 The SNRHA has two homeownership programs under the Housing Choice Voucher and Public Housing Programs; each program continues to assist low-income families reach the dream of owning a home of their own.
 In particular, the SNRHA utilizes homeownership counseling as a part of regular programming for the Housing Choice Voucher and Public Housing Programs as FSS Households use Section 8 vouchers towards a home mortgage payment.
 Seminars are also provided on home purchasing, financial literacy, and housing retention as staff provides housing counseling.
 SNRHA expects to expand its Community Partners program with public, private, and faith-based agencies.
 The SNRHA continues to maintain a job-bank of Section 3 available workers to gain employment with SNRHA Contractors and Service providers as well as other public contracts within the Clark County vicinity.
 One breakthrough partnership regarding services provided by the SNRHA is a partnership with the AD Guy Knowledge Center/University of Nevada Cooperative extension to provide education and training opportunities for residents interested in pest control, medical field training, and soon they will expand into remediation for mold and asbestos removal.
-4 Lack of diversity in Support minority Ongoing, Clark County and the City of Henderson continue to support leadership positions at leadership through the minority leadership.
-Henderson's Human Resources philosophy is a all levels of government.
-Urban Chamber, Latin Chamber and Asian Chamber. commitment to leading and fostering an inclusive environment where diversity is valued, and every employee is treated with dignity and respect.
+4 Lack of diversity in leadership positions at all levels of government.
+Support minority leadership through the Urban Chamber, Latin Chamber and Asian Chamber.
+Ongoing, Clark County continues to support minority leadership.

 Cultivate minority leadership in high schools, higher education, local governments and private companies with strong diversity programs.
-Online information:

 Clark County, Nevada ("Clark County" or "County") is an equal opportunity employer and will not discriminate on the basis of race, color, religion, sex including pregnancy, age, national origin, disability status, sexual orientation, gender identity or expression, or genetic information in employment.
 In accordance with state and/or federal laws, the Clark County Board of County Commissioners ("BCC" or "County Commission") is committed to this Equal Opportunity, Non-Discrimination and Anti-Harassment Policy ("Policy"), which prohibits unlawful discrimination in the workplace.